Goussarov-Polyak-Viro Conjecture for degree three case: Acknowledgements

-\section{Acknowledgements}
+\section{{{Acknowledgements}}}

-The authors would like to thank Professor Kazuo Habiro and Professor Tomotada Ohtsuki for comments.
-The authors gratefully acknowledges support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was performed.
-Y.K. is supported by RIKEN iTHEMS Program and RIKEN AIP (Center for Advanced Intelligence Project).
-Y.K. is partially supported by Grant-in-Aid for Young Scientists (B) (No.~16K17586), Japan Society for the Promotion of Science.
+The authors NI and YK gratefully acknowledge support from the Simons Center for Geometry and Physics, Stony Brook University at which some of the research for this paper was performed. {{YK}} is supported by RIKEN iTHEMS Program and RIKEN AIP (Center for Advanced Intelligence Project). {{The work of NI is partially supported by JSPS KAKENHI Grant Number JP20K03604.}} {{The work of YK}} is partially supported by Grant-in-Aid for Young Scientists (B) (No.~16K17586) and Grant-in-Aid for Early-Career Scientists (No.~20K14322), Japan Society for the Promotion of Science.